ThreatConnect and Cisco Umbrella Integration Overview

 You can review the security setting that can be enabled for a policy at any time.

-- Click a policy in the table to expand it and scroll to Integrations to locate the ThreatConnect setting.
+- Click a security setting in the table to expand it and scroll to Integrations to locate the ThreatConnect setting.

 Next, in the Policy wizard, add a security setting to the policy you're editing: